(CNN) -- Here's a look at the life of former Haitian president Jean-Claude Duvalier.

 His father's nickname while president of Haiti was Papa Doc, his was Baby Doc.

-Duvalier is accused of embezzlement, corruption and crimes against humanity, including torture, kidnappings, and extrajudicial executions, during his 15 years as president.
+Duvalier was accused of embezzlement, corruption and crimes against humanity, including torture, kidnappings, and extrajudicial executions, during his 15 years as president.

 Timeline: January 1971 - Haiti's National Assembly approves a constitutional amendment which allows Francois "Papa Doc" Duvalier to appoint someone under 40 years old as his successor.